ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

-# Explanation of Component Registration Parameters
+# Explanation of registration parameters for components

-In ofa.js, you can define some specific registration parameters in the component module to configure the component more flexibly.
-The following explains each registration parameter in detail, accompanied by relevant demonstration examples.
+In ofa.js, you can define certain specific registration parameters in the component module to configure the component more flexibly.
+The following explains each registration parameter in detail, accompanied by corresponding examples for demonstration.

 ## Basic Parameters

-The basic parameters are the most basic configurations for registering a component and include the following properties:
+Basic parameters are the most basic configuration for registering a component, which includes the following attributes:

-### Component Identifier
+##### Component Identification

-The component module must have 'export const type = $.COMP' to identify it as a component module.
+The component module must have `export const type = $.COMP` to identify it as a component module.

 Example:

 ```javascript
 // button-component.mjs